 Many tea bags are sealed using a plastic-based adhesive such as polypropylene.
 As I already touched on, a great variety of tea bags are also made of nylon or PET.
 When these materials are submerged into the near-boiling water at a typical brewing temperature, they release what are called microplastics and nanoplastics.

-When these plastics leach into our drink, it has enormous potential to put our health at risk.
+When these plastics leach into our drinks, it has enormous potential to put our health at risk.
 Also, these plastics wind up in our water system and end up polluting our rivers and oceans.
 So not only, do these potentially toxic materials put us in harm’s way, but we may also be harming our planet’s aquatic life.

 As a gardener, I take note of the materials used for my tea bags because I try to compost all of my organic byproducts.
 These plastics commonly used in tea bags are not biodegradable and thus should be avoided if you intend to throw them in your compost pile.

 As consumers are becoming more health-conscious, however, plastic-free and biodegradable materials are increasing in demand.
-This particular advance is especially exciting for me, being the kind of person who is pretty put-off by knowingly consuming toxins.
+This particular advance is especially exciting for me, being the kind of person who is pretty put off by knowingly consuming toxins.

 Which Tea Bags Do Not Contain Plastic?